 |Receive your official transript from you PSU Instructor of Record

 Up to a full semester (16 Credit Hours / 4 Credits per Course) of college credits are available for transfer.
 Taking one or more courses allows you to pay for your entire Irish Gap Year Program fees through your 529 plan.

-In most cases, a daily journal (one per semester, not one per course) is required, as well as papers to be written once you’ve returned home.
+In most cases, a daily journal (one per semester, not one per course) is required, as well as papers based on recommended reading to be written once you’ve returned home.
 A reading list and presentation may also be included in the full course descriptions, with reading lists available for amendment, upon approval from your Instructor of Record.

 Please visit the frequently asked questions page here for more details on the college credits process.